Involvement space – the transformation of the workplace

 - It was a bottom-up decision-making process when it comes to involvement

 Given its resources, the IT sector is more willing to adopt this model.
 AROBS Transilvania Software, an international software company recently finished its pilot program for a campaign named, Fight For Your Cause.
 The implemented campaign took place 100% internally with a single major objective: involvement.

 It served as a platform for employees to be able to get involved in their nearest community.
 The company staked 3 prices to be given to NGOs only, while the employees selected an NGO to which they have become ambassadors.

 This motivated long-term engagement, without any artificial incentive.

 Hence, the company created the framework, but the decisions were made by the employee – bottom-up.

 Even though this was just the pilot edition of the campaign, more than 30% of the total employees got engaged.
-For further editions, this is expected to grow with at least 20%.
+For further editions, this is expected to grow by at least 20%.

 Furthermore, besides the success of the campaign per se, side-initiatives started to grow wings and other groups of employees started their own fundraising projects.

 Transformation won’t happen overnight, but initiatives of this sort gradually become values, then a mindset, thus shaping the business model.

 The shift from a classical workplace to an involvement space is not only the responsibility of the marketing or HR department but the whole management structure of any company that is planning to keep its business in the near future.